 Local Authority Investigations

 Responsibility for regulating the private rental sector, as well as for investigating and prosecuting offences committed under the Housing Act 2004 and issuing enforcement notices, lies with the local authority.
 In most cases, the first time a landlord will be aware that they are subject to an investigation will be when they receive a letter requesting them to attend a meeting or an interview under caution.
 Getting the right legal advice at the earliest stage can be vital when it comes to protecting your personal position.
 Wilford Smith's Regulatory and Compliance Solicitors have years of experience when it comes to dealing with local authority investigators, as well as an enviable reputation for advocacy and litigation skills should prosecution proceedings be undertaken.

-Contact our Landlord Defence Solicitors in Sheffield and London Today
+Contact our Landlord Defence Solicitors in Sheffield